mfedoten/dotfiles/README.md

 ```

 ## Warning
 All this scripts worked fine for me, but might not work on your machine, so proceed with care.
-Never copy anything blindly, check what is inside and adjust to your needs.
+Never copy anything blindly, check what is inside and adjust to your workflow.
 Each script will exit as soon as any command in the scrip fails.
-If you want to see what it's doing, in the beginning of each script (around `line 8`) you should find the following:
+If you want to see what is being executed, in the beginning of each script (around `line 8`) you should find the following:
 ```
 set -e
 ```